jina-ai/jina/docs/how-to/docker-compose.md

 client.show_progress = True
 ```

-then let's index the set of images we want to search :
+Then let's index the set of images we want to search:

 ```{admonition} Caution
 :class: caution